LLC Taxes

 Do I file my LLC and personal taxes together?

-Unless you run a multi-member LLC, the IRS will treat single-member LLCs as sole proprietorships for tax purposes.
-This means the LLC itself won’t pay federal income taxes and doesn’t have to file an annual income tax return with the IRS.
+This means the LLC itself won’t pay federal taxes and doesn’t have to file an annual income tax return with the IRS for federal tax purposes.

 Ready for more?